Today I am pleased to present a list of books that I think are perfect for getting your spook on! These are sure to grant you some chills and thrills!

 The Suffering by Rin Chupeco

-Goodreads Summary: Over the last year I’ve gone against faceless women, disfigured spirits, and grotesque revenants.
+Goodreads Summary: Over the last year I’ve gone against faceless women, disfigured the sufferingspirits, and grotesque revenants.
 Some people keep dangerous hobbies; skydiving and driving at monster truck rallies and glacier surfing.
 Me?
 I cast my soul into the churning waters of potential damnation and wait for a bite.

 It’s been two years since Tark Halloway’s nightmare ended.
 Free from the evil spirit that haunted him all his life, he now aids the ghostly Okiku and avenges the souls of innocent children by hunting down their murderers.
 But when Okiku becomes responsible for a death at his high school, Tark begins to wonder if they’re no better than the killers they seek out.